 An excerpt characterizing the Jurassic period

-The trees stood naked and featureless, lazily moving their drooping, thorny branches.
-Farther behind them stretched a bleak, burnt-out steppe, lost in the distance behind a wall of dirty, gray fog...
-True, it did not cause the slightest pleasure to make one want to look at it ...
-The whole landscape evoked horror and longing, seasoned with hopelessness ...
+The trees stood bare and featureless, lazily moving their drooping, thorny branches.
+Further behind them stretched the joyless, burnt-out steppe, getting lost in the distance behind a wall of dirty, gray fog...
+Many gloomy, drooping human beings restlessly wandered back and forth, senselessly looking for something, not paying any attention to the world around them, which, and however, it did not evoke the slightest pleasure so that one would want to look at it...
+The whole landscape evoked horror and melancholy, seasoned with hopelessness...

-- Well, probably, these "poor things" were too guilty once if they ended up here.
-After all, no one sent them here - they just got what they deserved, right?
-Still not giving up, I said.
+– Well, probably these “poor things” were too guilty once if they ended up here.
+No one sent them here - they just got what they deserved, right? – still not giving up, I said.

-Before us suddenly appeared a cave overgrown with grayish greenery.
-And out of it, squinting, stepped out a tall, stately man who in no way fit into this miserable, chilling landscape ...
+A cave overgrown with grayish greenery suddenly appeared in front of us.
+And out of it, squinting, came a tall, stately man who in no way fit into this wretched, chilling scenery...

-- Hello, Sad!
-Stella greeted the stranger affectionately. - I brought a friend!
-She does not believe that good people can be found here.
+- Hello, Sad! – Stella greeted the stranger affectionately. - I brought my friend!
+She doesn't believe what can be found here good people.
 And I wanted to show you to her...
-You don't mind, do you?
+You don’t mind, do you?

-Oddly enough, but this sad man I really liked something right away.
-He exuded strength and warmth, and it was very pleasant to be near him.
-In any case, he did not in any way resemble those weak-willed, heartbroken people who surrendered to the mercy of fate with whom this “floor” was packed.
+Oddly enough, I actually immediately liked this sad man for some reason.
+He exuded strength and warmth, and it was very pleasant to be around him.
+In any case, he was in no way like those weak-willed, grief-stricken people who surrendered to the mercy of fate, with whom this “floor” was chock-full.

-“Tell us your story, sad person…” Stella asked with a light smile.
+“Tell us your story, sad man...”
+Stella asked with a bright smile.

-“Yes, there is nothing to tell there, and there is nothing special to be proud of ...” the stranger shook his head. - And what do you need it for?
+“There’s nothing to tell, and there’s nothing particularly to be proud of...” the stranger shook his head. - And what do you need this for?

 For some reason, I felt very sorry for him...
-Even without knowing anything about him, I was already almost sure that this person could not have done something really bad.
+Without knowing anything about him, I was already almost sure that this man could not have done anything truly bad.
 Well, I just couldn’t!..
-Stella, smiling, followed my thoughts, which she apparently liked very much ...
+Stela, smiling, followed my thoughts, which she apparently really liked...

-The man smiled sadly at us, and quietly said:
+The man smiled sadly at us and said quietly:

-- I'm here because I killed ...
+– I’m here because I killed...
 I killed many.
-But not by desire, but by need, it was ...
+But it was not out of desire, but out of need...

-I was immediately terribly upset - I killed! ..
-And I, stupid, believed! ..
+I was immediately terribly upset - he killed!..
+And I, stupid, believed it!..
 But for some reason I stubbornly did not have the slightest feeling of rejection or hostility.
-I obviously liked the person, and no matter how hard I tried, I couldn’t do anything about it ...
+I clearly liked the person, and no matter how hard I tried, I couldn’t do anything about it...

 He looked at me for a long time and sadly, and then also quietly answered:

-So you were a warrior?
-I asked hopefully. - But then, it's a big difference - you defended your home, your family, your children!
-And you don't look like a killer!
+- So you were a warrior? – I asked hopefully. - But then, this is a big difference– you defended your home, your family, your children!
+And you don’t look like a murderer!..

-– Well, we are all different from what others see us...
-Because they only see what they want to see... or only what we want to show them...
-As for the war, I also first just as you thought, even proud ...
+- Well, we are all not like the way others see us...
+Because they see only what they want to see... or only what we want to show them...
+And about the war - I also first just as you thought, you were even proud...
 But here it turned out that there was nothing to be proud of.
-Murder is murder, and it doesn't matter how it happened.
+Murder is murder, and it doesn’t matter how it was committed.

-Everything in me was raging with indignation!
-And the man sadly looked at me with his sad, gray eyes, in which understanding was read ...
+Everything inside me was raging with indignation!
+And the man sadly looked at me with his sad, gray eyes, in which understanding was read...

-“A hero and a murderer take life in the same way.
-Only, probably, there are “extenuating circumstances”, since a person who protects someone, even if he takes his life, is for a bright and righteous reason.
-But, one way or another, they both have to pay for it ...
-And it's very bitter to pay, you believe me ...
+“A hero and a murderer take lives in the same way.”
+Only, probably, there are “extenuating circumstances,” since a person protecting someone, even if he takes a life, does so for a bright and righteous reason.
+But, one way or another, they both have to pay for it...
+And it’s very bitter to pay, believe me...

-- And can I ask you - how long have you lived?
-I asked, a little embarrassed.
+– Can I ask you how long ago you lived? – I asked, a little embarrassed.

-– Oh, quite a long time ago...
-This is the second time I've been here...
-For some reason, my two lives were similar - in both I fought for someone...
+- Oh, quite a long time ago...
+This is the second time I’m here...
+For some reason, my two lives were similar - in both of them I fought for someone...
 Well, and then I paid...
-And it's always just as bitter ... - the stranger was silent for a long time, as if not wanting to talk about it anymore, but then he continued quietly.
-There are people who love to fight.
-I've always hated it.
-But for some reason, life brings me back to the same circle for the second time, as if I was locked in this, not allowing me to free myself...
+And it’s always just as bitter ... – the stranger fell silent for a long time, as if not wanting to talk about it anymore, but then he quietly continued. – There are people who love to fight.
+I always hated it.
+But for some reason, life is returning me to the same circle for the second time, as if I was locked in this, not allowing me to free myself...
 When I lived, all our peoples fought among themselves...
-Some captured foreign lands - others the lands were protected.
-Sons overthrew their fathers, brothers killed their brothers...
-Everything happened.
-Someone accomplished unthinkable feats, someone betrayed someone, and someone turned out to be just a coward.
-But none of them even suspected how bitter the payment for everything they did in that life would be ...
+Some seized foreign lands - others they defended the lands.
+Sons overthrew fathers, brothers killed brothers...
+Anything happened.
+Someone accomplished unimaginable feats, someone betrayed someone, and someone turned out to be simply a coward.
+But none of them even suspected how bitter the payment would be for everything they had done in that life...

-- Did you have a family there? to change the subject, I asked. - Were there children?
+– Did you have family there? – to change the subject, I asked. - Were there children?

-I could not even imagine that he had existed here like this for many, many years, suffering and "paying" his guilt, without any hope of leaving this terrifying "floor" even before his hour of return to the physical came.
-Earth! ..
-And there he will again have to start all over again, so that later, when his next “physical” life ends, he will return (perhaps right here!)
-With a whole new “baggage”, good or bad, depending on how he will live his “next” earthly life...
-And he could not have any hope to free himself from this vicious circle (whether it be good or bad), since, having begun his earthly life, each person “dooms” himself to this endless, an eternal circular "journey"...
-And, depending on his actions, returning to the "floors" can be very pleasant, or very scary...
+I couldn’t even imagine that he had been existing here like this for many, many years, suffering and “paying” his guilt, without any hope of leaving this terrifying “floor” even before the time came for him to return to physical Earth!..
+And there he will again have to start all over again, so that later, when his next “physical” life ends, he will return (perhaps here!) with a whole new “baggage”, bad or good, depending on how he will live his “next” earthly life...
+And he could not have any hope of freeing himself from this vicious circle (be it good or bad), since, having begun his earthly life, each person “dooms” himself to this endless, eternal a circular “journey”...
+And, depending on his actions, returning to the “floors” can be very pleasant, or very scary...

 Our planet is several billion years old, and man appeared on it not so long ago.
 And millions of years ago, completely different creatures dominated the Earth - powerful, fast and huge.
-Of course, we are talking about dinosaurs that inhabited almost the entire surface of the planet many centuries ago.
-The number of species of these animals is quite large, and it can be said with certainty that the dinosaurs and the Jurassic world as a whole were the most diverse.
-And this era can be considered the heyday of the life of all flora and fauna.
+Certainly, we're talking about about dinosaurs that inhabited almost the entire surface of the planet many centuries ago.
+The number of species of these animals is quite large, and it can be said with certainty that dinosaurs and the Jurassic World as a whole were the most diverse.
+And this era can be considered the heyday of life for all flora and fauna.

 Life is everywhere

 The Jurassic period took place 200-150 million years ago.
-Quite a hot climate is characteristic of that time.
-Dense vegetation, lack of snow and cold led to the fact that life on earth was everywhere: on land, in air and in water.
-The increased humidity of the air led to the violent growth of plants, which became the food of herbivores, which grew to gigantic sizes.
+The climate at that time was quite hot.
+Dense vegetation, the absence of snow and cold meant that life on earth was everywhere: on land, in the air and in the water.
+High humidity air led to the violent growth of plants, which became food for herbivores, growing to gigantic sizes.
 But they, like smaller animals, served as food for predators, the diversity of which is quite interesting.

-The level of the World Ocean was much higher than now, and the favorable climate led to a rich variety of life in the water.
-The shallow waters teemed with mollusks and small animals, which became food for large marine predators.
+The level of the world's oceans was much higher than now, and the favorable climate led to a rich diversity of life in the water.
+The shallow waters were teeming with shellfish and small animals, which became food for the larger ones. sea predators.
 Life in the air was no less intense.
-The flying dinosaurs of the Jurassic period - pterosaurs - have seized dominance in the sky.
-But in the same period, the ancestors of modern birds appeared, in the wings of which there were no leather membranes, but feathers were born.
+The flying dinosaurs of the Jurassic period - pterosaurs - took over the skies.
+But during the same period, the ancestors of modern birds appeared, in whose wings there were no leather membranes, but feathers were born.

 The Jurassic era gave the world many large reptiles.
 Most of them reached fantastically gigantic sizes.
-The largest dinosaur of the Jurassic period - diplodocus, which lived on the territory of the modern United States, reached a length of 30 meters and weighed almost 10 tons.
+Most large dinosaur Jurassic period - diplodocus, which lived in the territory of the modern United States, reached a length of 30 meters and weighed almost 10 tons.
 It is noteworthy that the animal ate not only plant foods, but also stones.
-This was necessary so that small pebbles rubbed vegetation and tree bark in the animal's stomach.
-After all, the teeth of diplodocus were very small, no larger than a human fingernail, and could not help the animal to thoroughly chew plant foods.
+This was necessary so that small pebbles would grind vegetation and tree bark in the animal’s stomach.
+After all, Diplodocus's teeth were very small, no larger than a human fingernail, and could not help the animal thoroughly chew plant food.

-An equally large brachiosaurus had a mass exceeding the weight of 10 elephants, and reached 30 meters in height.
-This animal lived on the territory of modern Africa and fed on the leaves of coniferous trees and cycads.
-Such a giant easily absorbed almost half a ton of plant food per day and preferred to settle near water bodies.
+An equally large brachiosaurus had a mass exceeding the weight of 10 elephants and reached 30 meters in height.
+This animal lived in the territory of modern Africa and ate leaves coniferous trees and cycads.
+Such a giant easily absorbed almost half a ton plant food per day and preferred to settle near bodies of water.

-The diversity of herbivores leads to the emergence of a large number of predators, because nature always keeps a balance.
-The largest and bloodthirsty dinosaur of the Jurassic period, the Allosaurus, reached a length of almost 11 meters and a height of 4 meters.
-This predator with a weight of 2 tons hunted in the United States and Portugal and earned the title of the fastest runner.
+The diversity of herbivores leads to the emergence and large quantity predators, because nature always maintains balance.
+The largest and most bloodthirsty dinosaur of the Jurassic period, Allosaurus, reached a length of almost 11 meters and a height of 4 meters.
+This predator, weighing 2 tons, hunted in the United States and Portugal and earned the title of the fastest runner.

-He ate not only small animals, but, uniting in groups, hunted even very large prey, such as apatosaurs or camarasaurus.
-To do this, a sick or young individual was beaten off from the herd by common efforts, after which they were collectively devoured.
+It fed not only on small animals, but, joining in groups, even hunted very large prey, such as apatosaurs or camarasaurs.
+To do this, a sick or young individual was separated from the herd by joint efforts, after which they were collectively devoured.

-A fast predator with characteristic crests on its head, a rather bright representative of that period, similar to tyrannosaurs.
-He hunted small dinosaurs, but in a pair or a flock he could also attack an animal that was much larger than him.
-Great maneuverability and speed allowed Dilophosaurus to catch even a fairly fast and miniature Scutellosaurus.
+A fast predator with characteristic ridges on its head, a fairly striking representative of that period, similar to tyrannosaurs.
+He hunted small dinosaurs, but in a pair or a flock he could attack an animal that was significantly larger than himself.
+Great maneuverability and speed allowed the Dilophosaurus to catch even a fairly fast and miniature Scutellosaurus.

 Marine life

-An equally interesting marine dinosaur of the Jurassic period is an ichthyosaur, similar to a modern dolphin.
-Its peculiarity was that, unlike other lizards, this predator gave birth to live cubs, and did not lay eggs.
+No less interesting sea dinosaur Jurassic period - an ichthyosaur similar to a modern dolphin.
+Its peculiarity was that, unlike other lizards, this predator gave birth to live young and did not lay eggs.
 The ichthyosaur reached 15 meters in length and hunted smaller prey.

-By the end of the Jurassic period, small pterodactyl predators conquered the heavenly heights.
+By the end of the Jurassic period, small pterodactyl predators conquered the heights of heaven.
 The wingspan of this animal reached one meter.
-The body of the predator was small and did not exceed half a meter, the weight of an adult individual reached 2 kilograms.
-The predator could not take off, and before flying, he had to climb a rock or ledge.
-The pterodactyl ate fish, which he could see at a considerable distance.
+The body of the predator was small and did not exceed half a meter; the weight of an adult individual reached 2 kilograms.
+The predator could not take off, and before it could fly, it had to climb onto a rock or ledge.
+The pterodactyl ate fish, which it could see at a considerable distance.
 But he himself sometimes became a victim of predators, because on land he was quite slow and clumsy.

-Another representative of the flying dinosaurs was rhamphorhynchus.
+Another representative of the flying dinosaurs was Rhamphorhynchus.
 Slightly larger than a pterodactyl, this predator weighed three kilograms and had a wingspan of up to two meters.
 Habitat - Central Europe.
-A feature of this winged dinosaur was a long tail.
-Sharp teeth and powerful jaws made it possible to catch slippery and wet prey, and the basis of the animal's diet was fish, shellfish and, surprisingly, small pterodactyls.
+The peculiarity of this winged dinosaur was a long tail.
+Sharp teeth and powerful jaws made it possible to catch slippery and wet prey, and the basis of the animal’s diet was fish, shellfish and, surprisingly, small pterodactyls.

-The seas and oceans teemed with many kinds of fish, such as sharks, rays, and other cartilaginous and bony ones. they are also belemnites, they were the lowest link in the food chain, but their multi-membered population supported life in the water.
-During this period, crustaceans appear, such as barnacles, phyllopods, and freshwater sponges.
+The seas and oceans were teeming with many species of fish, such as sharks, rays and other cartilaginous and bony fish.
+They are also belemnites, they formed the lowest link in the food chain, but their multi-membered population supported life in the aquatic space.
+During this period, crustaceans such as barnacles, phyllopods and freshwater sponges appear.

 Intermediate

-The Jurassic period is notable for the appearance of bird ancestors.
-Of course, Archeopteryx was not that much like a modern bird, it was more like a miniraptor with feathers.
+The Jurassic period is notable for the appearance of the ancestors of birds.
+Of course, Archeopteryx didn't look all that much like a modern bird; it was more like a feathered miniraptor.

 But a later ancestor, also known as Longipteryx, already resembled a modern kingfisher.
-Although birds for that era are a rather rare occurrence, they are the ones that give rise to a new round in the evolution of the animal world.
-The dinosaurs of the Jurassic period (the photo is presented above) died out long ago, but even now, looking at the remains of such giants, you are in awe of these giants.
+Although birds for that era are quite a rare occurrence, but it is they who give rise to a new round of evolution of the animal world.
+Dinosaurs of the Jurassic period (photo shown above) became extinct long ago, but even now, looking at the remains of such giants, you feel awe of these giants.

-Jurassic geological period, Jura, Jurassic system, middle period of the Mesozoic.
+Jurassic geological period, Jura, Jurassic system, middle period Mesozoic.
 It began 206 million years ago and lasted 64 million years.

-For the first time deposits of the Jurassic period were described in the Jura (mountains in Switzerland and France), hence the name of the period.
-The deposits of that time are quite diverse: limestones, clastic rocks, shales, igneous rocks, clays, sands, conglomerates, formed in a variety of conditions.
+Jurassic deposits were first described in the Jura (mountains in Switzerland and France), hence the name of the period.
+The deposits of that time are quite diverse: limestones, clastic rocks, shales, igneous rocks, clays, sands, conglomerates, formed in a wide variety of conditions.

 Climate

-The climate in the Jurassic period was humid and warm (and by the end of the period - arid in the equator).
+The climate in the Jurassic period was humid and warm (and by the end of the period - arid in the equator region).

-In the Jurassic period, vast areas were covered with lush vegetation, primarily a variety of forests.
+During the Jurassic period, vast areas were covered with lush vegetation, primarily diverse forests.
 They mainly consisted of ferns and gymnosperms.

-cycads- a class of gymnosperms that prevailed in the green cover of the Earth.
-Now they are found here and there in the tropics and subtropics.
-Dinosaurs roamed under the canopy of these trees.
-Outwardly, cycads are so similar to low (up to 10-18 m) palm trees that even Carl Linnaeus placed them among palm trees in his plant system.
+Cycads- a class of gymnosperms that predominated in the green cover of the Earth.
+Nowadays they are found here and there in the tropics and subtropics.
+Dinosaurs roamed under the shade of these trees.
+Externally, cycads are so similar to low (up to 10-18 m) palm trees that even Carl Linnaeus placed them among palm trees in his plant system.

-In the Jurassic period, groves of ginkgo trees grew throughout the then temperate zone.
-Ginkgoes are deciduous (unusually for gymnosperms) trees with an oak-like crown and small, fan-shaped leaves.
-Only one species has survived to this day - ginkgo biloba.
-Very diverse were conifers, similar to modern pines and cypresses, which flourished at that time not only in the tropics, but had already mastered the temperate zone.
+During the Jurassic period, groves of ginkgo trees grew throughout what was then temperate zone.
+Ginkgos are deciduous (unusual for gymnosperms) trees with an oak-like crown and small fan-shaped leaves.
+Only one species has survived to this day - Ginkgo biloba.
+Conifers were very diverse, similar to modern pines and cypresses, which flourished at that time not only in the tropics, but had already mastered the temperate zone.

-Compared with the Triassic, the population of the seabed has changed a lot.
-Bivalves displace brachiopods from shallow waters.
+Compared to the Triassic, the population of the seabed has changed greatly.
+Bivalves push out brachiopods from shallow waters.
 Brachiopod shells are replaced by oysters.
-Bivalve molluscs fill all the vital niches of the seabed.
-Many stop collecting food from the ground and move on to pumping water with the help of gills.
-A new type of reef communities is emerging, approximately the same as it exists now.
-It is based on six-ray corals that appeared in the Triassic.
+Bivalve mollusks fill all life niches of the seabed.
+Many stop collecting food from the ground and switch to pumping water using their gills.
+Folds up new type reef communities, approximately the same as what exists now.
+Its basis is formed in the Triassic six-rayed corals.

-One of the fossil creatures of the Jurassic period, combining the features of birds and reptiles, is Archeopteryx, or the first bird.
-For the first time, his skeleton was discovered in the so-called lithographic slates in Germany.
+One of the fossil creatures of the Jurassic period that combines the characteristics of birds and reptiles is Archeopteryx, or the first bird.
+His skeleton was first discovered in the so-called lithographic shales in Germany.
 The discovery was made two years after the publication of Charles Darwin's On the Origin of Species and became a strong argument in favor of the theory of evolution.
-Archeopteryx still flew rather poorly (planned from tree to tree), and was about the size of a crow.
-Instead of a beak, it had a pair of toothy, albeit weak jaws.
-It had free fingers on its wings (of modern birds, they were preserved only in hoatzin chicks).
+Archeopteryx still flew quite poorly (gliding from tree to tree), and was approximately the size of a crow.
+Instead of a beak, it had a pair of toothy, albeit weak, jaws.
+It had free fingers on its wings (of modern birds, only hoatzin chicks have them).

-In the Jurassic period, small, woolly warm-blooded animals - mammals - live on Earth.
+During the Jurassic period, small, furry, warm-blooded animals called mammals lived on Earth.
 They live next to dinosaurs and are almost invisible against their background.

-Dinosaurs of the Jurassic period ("terrible lizards" from Greek) lived in ancient forests, lakes, swamps.
+Dinosaurs of the Jurassic period (“terrible lizards” from Greek) lived in ancient forests, lakes, and swamps.
 The range of differences between them is so great that family ties between them are established with great difficulty.
-They could be the size of a cat or a chicken, or they could reach the size of huge whales.
-Some of them moved on four limbs, while others ran on their hind legs.
-Among them were clever hunters and bloodthirsty predators, but there were also harmless herbivorous animals.
-The most important feature common to all their species is that they were land animals.
+They could be the size of a cat or chicken, or they could reach the size of huge whales.
+Some of them walked on all fours, while others ran on their hind legs.
+Were among them clever hunters And bloodthirsty predators, but there were also harmless herbivorous animals.
+Key Feature common to all their species is that they were land animals.

 From 213 to 144 million years ago.

-By the beginning of the Jurassic period, the giant supercontinent Pangea was in the process of active decay.
-South of the equator, there was still a single vast mainland, which was again called Gondwana.
-Later, it also split into parts that formed today's Australia, India, Africa and South America.
-Terrestrial animals of the northern hemisphere could no longer move freely from one continent to another, but they still spread freely throughout the southern supercontinent.
+By the beginning of the Jurassic period, the giant supercontinent Pangea was in the process of active disintegration.
+There was still a single vast continent south of the equator, which was again called Gondwana.
+Later it also split into parts that formed today's Australia, India, Africa and South America.
+Terrestrial animals of the northern hemisphere could no longer move freely from one continent to another, but they still spread unhindered throughout the southern supercontinent.

 At the beginning of the Jurassic period, the climate throughout the Earth was warm and dry.
 Then, as heavy rains began to soak the ancient Triassic deserts, the world became greener again, with more lush vegetation.
-In the Jurassic landscape, horsetails and club mosses grew thickly, which survived from the Triassic period.
-Palm-shaped bennettites have also been preserved.
-In addition, there were many griots around.
-Extensive forests of seed, common and tree ferns, as well as fern-like cycads, spread from water bodies inland.
+The Jurassic landscape was thick with horsetails and club mosses, which had survived from the Triassic period.
+Palm-shaped bennettites are also preserved.
+In addition, there were many grios around.
+Vast forests of seed, common and tree ferns, as well as fern-like cycads, spread from bodies of water inland.
 Coniferous forests were still common.
 In addition to ginkgo and araucaria, the ancestors of modern cypresses, pines and mammoth trees grew in them.

 Life in the seas.

-As Pangea began to split apart, new seas and straits arose, in which new types of animals and algae found refuge.
-Gradually, fresh sediments accumulated on the seabed.
-Many invertebrates settled in them, such as sponges and bryozoans (sea mats).
-Other important events took place in warm and shallow seas.
-Giant coral reefs formed there, sheltering numerous ammonites and new varieties of belemnites (old relatives of today's octopuses and squids).
+As Pangea began to break apart, new seas and straits emerged, in which new types of animals and algae found refuge.
+Gradually on seabed fresh sediments accumulated.
+They are home to many invertebrates, such as sponges and bryozoans (sea mats).
+In warm and shallow seas other things happened important events.
+Giant ones formed there Coral reefs, sheltering numerous ammonites and new varieties of belemnites (old relatives of today's octopuses and squids).

-On land, in lakes and rivers, many different species of crocodiles lived, widely settled around the globe.
+On land, in lakes and rivers, there lived many different types crocodiles, widely spread across the globe.
 There were also saltwater crocodiles with long snouts and sharp teeth for catching fish.
-Some of their varieties even grew flippers instead of legs to make it easier to swim.
-Tail fins allowed them to reach greater speed in water than on land.
+Some of their varieties even grew flippers instead of legs to make swimming more convenient.
+The tail fins allowed them to develop greater speed in the water than on land.
 New species of sea turtles have also appeared.
-Evolution also gave rise to many species of plesiosaurs and ichthyosaurs that competed with new, fast-moving sharks and extremely mobile bony fish.
+Evolution also produced many species of plesiosaurs and ichthyosaurs, competing with new, fast-moving sharks and extremely agile bony fish.

 This cycad is a living fossil.
-It almost does not differ from its relatives that grew on Earth in the Jurassic period.
-Now cycads are found only in the tropics.
+It is almost no different from its relatives that grew on Earth during the Jurassic period.
+Nowadays, cycads are found only in the tropics.
 However, 200 million years ago they were much more widespread.

 Belemnites, living projectiles.

 Belemnites were close relatives of modern cuttlefish and squid.
 They had a cigar-shaped internal skeleton.
-Its main part, consisting of a calcareous substance, is called the rostrum.
-At the anterior end of the rostrum there was a cavity with a fragile multi-chambered shell, which helped the animal to stay afloat.
+Its main part, consisting of calcareous substance, is called the rostrum.
+At the front end of the rostrum there was a cavity with a fragile multi-chambered shell that helped the animal stay afloat.
 This entire skeleton was placed inside the soft body of the animal and served as a solid frame to which its muscles were attached.

-The solid rostrum is best preserved in fossil form than any other body part of a belemnite, and it is usually this that falls into the hands of scientists.
-But sometimes, non-roster fossils are also found.
-The first such finds at the beginning of the XIX century. baffled many experts.
-They guessed that they were dealing with the remains of belemnites, but without the accompanying rostrum, these remains looked rather strange.
-The answer to this mystery turned out to be extremely simple, as soon as more data was collected about the way the ichthyosaurs feed - the main enemies of the belemnites.
-The rostless fossils appear to have formed when an ichthyosaur, after swallowing a whole school of belemnites, regurgitated the soft parts of one of the animals while its hard internal skeleton remained in the predator's stomach.
+The solid rostrum is preserved in fossil form better than all other parts of the belemnite body, and it is usually the one that falls into the hands of scientists.
+But sometimes fossils without rostra are also found.
+The first such finds in early XIX V. have baffled many experts.
+They guessed that they were dealing with the remains of belemnites, but without the accompanying rostra these remains looked rather strange.
+The solution to this mystery turned out to be extremely simple, as soon as more data was collected about the feeding method of ichthyosaurs - the main enemies of belemnites.
+Apparently, the growthless fossils were formed when an ichthyosaur, having swallowed a whole school of belemnites, regurgitated the soft parts of one of the animals, while its hard internal skeleton remained in the stomach of the predator

-Belemnites, like modern octopuses and squids, developed an inky liquid and used it to create a "smoke screen" when they tried to escape from predators.
-Scientists have also discovered fossilized belemnite ink sacs (organs in which a supply of ink liquid was stored).
-One of the scientists of the Victorian era, William Buckland, even managed to extract some of the ink from fossil ink bags, which he used to illustrate his book Bridgewater Treatise.
+Belemnites, like modern octopuses and squids, produced an inky liquid and used it to create a “smoke screen” when trying to escape from predators.
+Scientists have also discovered fossilized ink sacs of belemnites (organs in which a supply of ink liquid was stored).
+To one of the scientists victorian era, William Buckland, even managed to extract some ink from fossilized ink sacs, which he used to illustrate his book, The Bridgewater Treatise.

-Plesiosaurs, barrel-shaped marine reptiles with four wide flippers that they rowed through the water like oars.
+Plesiosaurs, barrel-shaped marine reptiles with four broad flippers that they used to row through the water like oars.

 Glued fake.

-No one has yet been able to find a whole fossil belemnite (soft part plus rostrum), although in the 70s.
-20th century in Germany, a rather ingenious attempt was made to fool the whole scientific world with a clever forgery.
-Whole fossils, allegedly taken from a quarry in southern Germany, were purchased by several museums at a very high price, before it was discovered that in all cases the calcareous rostrum was carefully glued to the fossil soft parts of the belemnites!
+No one has yet managed to find a complete fossil belemnite (soft part plus rostrum), although in the 70s.
+XX century in Germany a rather ingenious attempt was made to fool the whole scientific world with the help of skillful forgery.
+Whole fossils, allegedly obtained from one of the quarries in southern Germany, were purchased by several museums at very high prices before it was discovered that in all cases the limestone rostrum had been carefully glued to the fossilized soft parts of the belemnites!

 This famous photograph, taken in 1934 in Scotland, was recently declared a fake.
-Nevertheless, for fifty years it fueled the enthusiasm of those who considered the Loch Ness monster to be a living plesiosaur.
+Nevertheless, for fifty years it fueled the enthusiasm of those who believed that the Loch Ness monster was a living plesiosaur.

-Mary Anning (1799 - 1847) was only 2 years old when she discovered the first ichthyosaur fossil at Lyme Regis in Dorothy, England.
-Subsequently, she was lucky to find also the first fossil skeletons of a plesiosaur and a pterosaur.
+Mary Anning (1799 - 1847) was only two years old when she discovered the first fossil skeleton of an ichthyosaur at Lyme Regis in Doroeth, England.
+Subsequently, she was lucky enough to also find the first fossil skeletons of a plesiosaur and pterosaur.

 This child could find